 (The most exciting thing to happen between me and a barbell occurred during a set of upright rows.
 A woman, distracted by a conversation with her boyfriend, speared herself by walking into the end of my barbell.)

 I read somewhere that the reason truth is even stranger than fiction is because fiction is governed by probabilities.
-Now here’s an incident that I couldn’t have even imagined:
+Several years ago, I came across this incident on a bodybuilding site that I couldn’t have even imagined:

 I believe it was Albert Einstein who said that the difference between stupidity and genius is that genius has its limits.